processprocess/mouse-speed/README.md

 Create a new instance of mouse-speed in your project.

-The speed values are accessed through the speedX and speedY properties of the instance.
+The speed values are accessed through the `speedX` and `speedY` properties on the instance.

-The function passed to mouse-speed will fire on every mouse-move event.
+The function passed to the instance will fire on every mousemove event.

 ```js
 var onDestroyFunc = function() {